CasualCodersProjects/DS4-Type-C/README.md

 ### Universal
 The idea here is to create one "panelized" board which contains all above boards (JDS 001, 011, 030, 040, 050, 055).
 This means that someone could easily acquire a board for all controllers, then populate the one they need.
-Work can now begin for this board.
+Work can now begin for this panel.
 Though I've done enough work in March, so this will happen later.

 # Parts
 The goal with parts is to stay as consistent as possible between boards.
 Unfortunately, we have to use two types of RGB LED between the older and newer boards, but the goal is for this to be the only difference.
 Resistors are standardized to 0603 using the kicad hand_solder pads.
 We use USB type C connector C-31-M-12 to make soldering easy.
 Additionally, we use the Molex 530480 line of FPC connectors on all boards.